 While most people think of a breakfast cereal when the name Honey Bee comes to mind, there really is so much more to the insect than just a cute mascot.
 Honey Bees provide the world with honey, beeswax, royal jelly, and are also extremely important to the ecosystem.
 Not only do they create honey but they also pollinate many fruits, nuts, vegetables, and seed crops as well.

 A Honey Bee measures 15 mm long and is light brown and black in color.
 The rear of the bee is usually oval shaped and has gold brown and black stripes that wrap around it.
 Some of themh have mainly black bodies, but almost all of them have similar colors and patterns.

 - 6 Segments of Abdomen

 How are Honey Bees Different Than Other Bees?

 Honey Bees are different than other species of bees because their dark and light stripes are used for survival.
-Honey Bees do not hide when predators are around, so their colored bodies serve as a warning to would-be predators.
+They do not hide when predators are around, so their colored bodies serve as a warning to would-be predators.

-The Honey Bee is a social creature and are very adaptable.
+The Honey Bee is a social creature and is very adaptable.
 These insects forage for food in groups and can survive for months off of their food reserves.
-Although Honey Bees generally behave similarly to some of their cousins, certain species are known to be more aggressive when threatened than others.
+Although they generally behave similarly to some of their cousins, certain species are known to be more aggressive when threatened than others.